AXErunners/axe/doc/contributing.md

-# Contributing to Axe
+# Contributing to AXE

 First and foremost, thank you!
-We appreciate that you want to contribute to axe, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to AXE, your time is valuable, and your contributions mean a lot to us.

 ## Important!